-Three respondents to our feedback survey had either treatment-experience or caregiver/service-provision experience with the previous standard of care (daily doses of ribavirin, weekly injections of pegylated interferon, for a treatment regimen not less than 48 weeks).
+One respondent to our DACLATASVIR survey had treatment-experience and two others were experienced as caregivers.
+Attendees in the discussion period of the consultation webinar declared experienced in service-provision.
+The treatment-experienced respondent was treated with the first generation standard of HCV care (daily doses of ribavirin, weekly injections of pegylated interferon, for a treatment regimen of not less than 48 weeks).
 This respondent's experience was echoed and corroborated by other respondents when they listed their concerns regarding side effects.
 Specifically, respondents were concerned that Ribavirin might be needed for HCV sufferers of Genotype 1A, but not for Genotype 1B.
-3 patients noted that they were discouraged from seeking treatment "...because of side effects of Ribavirin and Interferon poisons."
+Several patients noted that they were discouraged from seeking treatment because of continued presence of ribavirin in contemporary therapy options.

 Respondents identify the most persistent treatment side effects of any HCV treatment as being, "fatigue Insomnia Constant (daily) headaches Weight loss Suppressed appetite Hair loss Some cognitive difficulties such as word recall Depression Irritability & easy to anger Short term memory loss Joint pain."
 Fortunately, the treatment landscape continues its robust and dynamic course and patient groups are extremely optimistic about the safety and efficacy of new Direct-Acting Antivirals (DAAs) while being very concerned about the public availability and accessibility of the same.
+Respondents were excited that the Sulkowski study evaluated DACLATASVIR/SOFOSBUVIR in populations of patients who had previously failed first generation DAA treatment (telaprevir, boceprevir).
+Respondents suggested that clinical trials are looking to improve subsequent generations of DAAs over previous ones, but regretted that ribavirin, and occasionally interferon, were still being used or reviewed.

-New treatments such as 3D promise to shorten treatment duration, increase efficacy and tolerance.
+New treatments, such as those including DACLATASVIR, promise to shorten treatment duration, increase efficacy and tolerance.
 It is worth noting, however, that at present, even newer medications are prescribed with pegylated interferon and/or ribavirin depending on past treatment experience, liver damage, or response-guided therapy.
 The persistence of out-dated therapies is itself impactful, as one support worker commented, "For those who do get the treatment, dealing with the side-effects can be extremely difficult, in particular, the depression.
 The injections associated with the interferon can also be a triggering factor for many people as well as a source of anxiety, given that many individuals being treated for hepatitis C have a history of injection drug use."
 This was echoed by many caregivers, who regularly noted the social impacts of HCV treatment, including "heavy pill burden, multiple side effects, dealing with needle phobia, or triggers with regard to past lifestyle."

 As one caretaker respondent reported, "Living with someone who is taking interferon & ribavirin can be extremely challenging."
 Another respondent, themselves treatment-experienced, noted the impact treatment had not only on their well-being, but their relationships, noting that "Interferon is a very taxing, difficult drug.
 We need to eliminate it as soon as possible...
 I suffered through virtually a whole year of treatment on the interferon regimen and it was brutal."
-Second generation therapies involving new DAAs such as boceprevir and telaprevir, increased SVR and often reduced treatment durations.
+Second generation therapies involving newer DAAs such as boceprevir and telaprevir, increased SVR and often reduced treatment durations.
 However, as per the ADVANCE and SPRINT-2 studies, as well as the 2012 black-box warning regarding telaprevir's association with adverse dermatological events and boceprevir's association with severe anemia, the HCV community is seeking a well-tolerated treatment.